kun-shukla/ci-p2-quiz-game/README.md

 All media files were sourced from the below websites and attributed to the following photographers:

-- [Am I Responsive](http://ami.responsivedesign.is/) - for the Readme file's hero image depicting a mock-up of how the web page looks like across different device screen sizes.
+- [Am I Responsive](http://ami.responsivedesign.is/) - for the Readme file's hero image depicting a mock-up of how the web page looks across different device screen sizes.
 - [Flaticon (Freepik Company)](https://www.flaticon.com) - for the site's favicon and background 'wallpaper' images.
-- [Font Awesome](https://fontawesome.com/) - Used for 'restart game' icon.
+- [Font Awesome](https://fontawesome.com/) - Used for the 'restart game' icon.

 ### Online Resources Used